 Bella

-...has been working for over twenty-five years in theatre, film, television and radio, and is Professor of Acting and Directing in the department of Theatre, Film and Digital Production at the University of California, Riverside.
+...has been working for over twenty-five years in theatre, film, television and radio, and is Distinguished Professor of Acting and Directing in the department of Theatre, Film and Digital Production at the University of California, Riverside.

 With a commitment to inclusion, diversity, equity and accessibility, she is also an actor-trainer and the author of several books on acting.